abde92/Efficient-Array-Signal-Processing-with-Compressed-Sensing/README.md

 ## Scripts' Description
  - Sparsity
+   <code style="color : Aqua">spasity.mlx</code>
 spasity.mlx showcases the concept of data sparsity.
 A double-tone signal is sparse in frequency domain which makes it a good candidate for compressed sensing.

  - Recovery Algorithms
    cs_omp.mlx demonstrates how Orthogonal Matching Prsuit(OMP) finding an approximation of a signal using a dictionary.